spottair-com/AlertAir/README.md

 ## Others
 * AlertAir was tested on Debian 10
-* AlertAir was tested with Virtual Radar Server version 2.4 but should run also with the lastest one as the VRS database remained unchanged
+* AlertAir was tested with Virtual Radar Server version 2.4 but should run also with the latest one as the VRS database remained unchanged
-* Best results in terms of non-spam reporting were achieved if using a dedictated Gmail account for sending mails.
+* Best results in terms of non-spam reporting were achieved if using a dedicated Gmail account for sending mails.
 Note that you have to generate an [application password for Gmail](https://support.google.com/accounts/answer/185833?hl=en) if using Google's two-factor authentication
 * Please bear in mind that I am not a professional developer
 * The AlertAir utility is provided under [MIT license](LICENSE)
 * There is a great, easy to use Windows-based utility [PlaneAlerter](https://github.com/Dom2364/PlaneAlerter) by Dom2364 with many functionalities available